linker3000/ESP32CYD-LVGL-Weather/README.md

 # ESP32CYD-LVGL-Weather
 Weather Station and clock for the ESP32 Cheap Yellow Display (CYD) ESP32-2432S028R

+NB: The User_Setup.h file here is for 3.5" displays only.
+Do not use it with the 2.8" versions.
+Read on...

 ![Image](esp32-weather.jpg)

 I bought one of the above units to have a bit of fun and came across the excellent guides from Random Nerd Tutorials.